PMCSilva/phomemo_PM-241-BT/README_LINUX_MAC.md

    - Ensure the printer is added as a trusted device in your system.

-By following this guide, you should be able to generate and print custom labels with QR codes and images on Windows using the `PM-241-BT` printer.
+By following this guide, you should be able to generate and print custom labels with QR codes and images on **Linux/MacOS** using the `PM-241-BT` printer.